Dolní Lukavice: History

 The first written mention of Dolní Lukavice is from 1216.
 From the mid-15th century until 1596, the village was in possession of the Lukavský of Řenče family.
-The most notable owners of Dolní Lukavice was the Morzin Family, who bought it in 1666.
+The most notable owners of Dolní Lukavice was the Morzin family, who bought it in 1666.
 They had the old local fortress demolished and had a new Baroque castle built.
-They held the estate until 1780, when Karl Joseph, Count Morzin sold it to Count Karel Bedřich of Hatzfeld.
+They held the estate until 1780, when Count Karl Joseph of Morzin sold it to Count Karel Bedřich of Hatzfeld.

 During the mid-18th century, the Morzin family was very musical, and in the late 1750s they hired the young composer Joseph Haydn to serve as their Kapellmeister (music director), leading the family's small orchestra.
 Haydn followed the Morzins back and forth in their annual migrations: summers in Dolní Lukavice (referred to as "Lukavec" in most Haydn biographies), and winters in the imperial capital of Vienna.

 Transport

-The I/27 road (the section from Plzeň to Klatovy, here part of the European route E53) passes through the western part of the municipal territory.
+The I/27 road (the section from Plzeň to Klatovy, here part of the European route E53) runs through the western part of the municipal territory.